thchan1992/blasto-loyality-card-system-backend/README.md

 ## Description

 Blasto is a lightweight gift card system designed to help businesses collect stamps from their customers.
 This repository contains both the front-end and back-end components of the SaaS platform.
-Customers can later use the "Blasta app" (located in a separate repository) to redeem their rewards.
+Customers can later use the [Blasta](https://github.com/thchan1992/blasta) to redeem their rewards.

 ## Key Features